-Adoption of New and Revised Standards, Amendments to Standards and Interpretations The accounting policies adopted in the preparation of the financial statements are consistent with those of the Group's financial statements for the year ended December 31, 2021 except for the adoption of the following new standards and amended PFRS which became effective beginning January 1, 2022.
-Unless otherwise indicated, none of these had a significant effect on the financial statements.
+Adoption of Amendments to Standards

+The accounting policies adopted in the preparation of the financial statements are consistent with those of the Group's financial statements for the year ended December 31, 2022 except for the adoption of the following new standards and amended PFRS which became effective beginning January 1, 2023.
+Unless otherwise indicated, none of these had a material effect on the financial statements.